AmigaMaster/Simple-Game-Solutions/solutions/B/Back to the Future Part III - Timeline of Monkey Island Walkthrough-EN.md

 ### 9.16.
 Warehouse

-- Get wooden ladder left to the door (`Wooden ladder`)
+- PICK UP wooden ladder left to the door (`Wooden ladder`)
-- Use bell on the desk
+- USE bell on the desk
 - Exit west door

 ### 9.17.
 Church Square